jlp765/tnim/README.md

 The code buffer is saved to the file **tnim_dat.dat** (in the "current" directory).
 You can add code to this file if you want to do development using a REPL interface.

+*Note from Nimble doco (ensuring tnim can run):*

+* Nimble stores everything that has been installed in ~/.nimble on Unix systems and in your $home/.nimble on Windows.
+Libraries are stored in $nimbleDir/pkgs, and binaries are stored in **$nimbleDir/bin**.

+* However, some Nimble packages can provide additional tools or commands. **If you don't add their location ($nimbleDir/bin) to your $PATH** they will not work properly and you won't be able to run them.

+(alternately, you can copy/link the tnim executable to a suitable location)

 ## Changes

 2.1